 “Not sure if we can do it today since it’s on such short notice,” Chen Yi said.
 “It won’t hurt to try though.”
 He fished out his cell phone.
 “Let me check with them.”

 “You guys have some café’s number on your cell phone?”
 Ehlo asked, amused.

 “You have Ed’s place on speed dial too, you know,” Jacky pointed out.

 Ehlo pointed at Jacky.
 “That’s plain backstabbing, Chu.
 After all, Huo and I did help you out of the mess.
 That’s how you’re going to repay me?”

 Jacky let out a smile as Chen Yi tried the number again since he couldn’t get through the first time around.
 He succeeded this time so they quieted down and waited for him to be done.
 It took Chen Yi about two minutes before he was off the phone.

 “Well?”
 Ehlo asked.

-“I think luck is really turning on us,” Chen Yi informed them.
+“I think luck is really on our side,” Chen Yi informed them.
 “Well, at least it seems that way.”

 “Care to elaborate?”

 “One of these large groups canceled their reservation, costing the restaurant some loss.
 So now they have the back area empty.
 They were going to open up for regular customers again but I called in on time so they say they’ll save it for us.”